betaflight/betaflight.com/docs/wiki/guides/archive/Gyro-And-Dterm-Filtering-Recommendations-3-1.md

 Post by ctzsnooze
 When Boris was first putting notch filters into betaflight they were intended as narrow, specific point filters, to block tight peaks of noise - and for this they are really, really good.
 However, when set wide, and particularly if set wide with a low cutoff, they do have a 'tail' that causes both delay and phase shift.
-Those negative effects can extend some way below the lower cutoff point, especially if the filter is 'wide', ie there is a big difference between centre point and low point.
+Those negative effects can extend some way below the lower cutoff point, especially if the filter is 'wide', ie there is a big difference between center point and low point.
-For example, setting a notch centre point to 200 and its low point at 100 will have significant effects below 100, whereas setting it to centre of 200 and low point of 160 won't be nearly as much of a problem.
+For example, setting a notch center point to 200 and its low point at 100 will have significant effects below 100, whereas setting it to center of 200 and low point of 160 won't be nearly as much of a problem.
 Notch filters should be used primarily to control tall, discrete 'peaks' of noise, and only made just wide enough to control the peak.

 #### post by r.a.v.